 Studies have shown that urban areas/cities are primarily responsible for climate change.
 The studies are conducted while taking number of parameters like consumption of food, energy, wastage, pollution, trip distance etc. Pollution & energy consumption have been exceptionally high in cities.
 It is also said that urban areas are not responsible for climate changes because if the people would have not been living in urban area then they would have been living in some other place and caused same problem.
 But this notion is opposed it is not possible in other areas to perform large number of activities in other areas.
 Assessing the contribution of cities to climate change is not a straightforward process, and there has been substantial debate about the proportion of global emissions that can or should be attributed to urban areas.

-While urban areas have effect on climate, change in climate also effects urban areas radically.
+While urban areas have effect on climate, change in climate also affects urban areas radically.
 This is because of higher density in urban areas and compact development.
 For example, increase in temperature in an area will result in more energy consumption to cool the buildings, increase in sea level will submerge the cities along coast and may reduce the available landmass for development thus increasing the land prices.
 Also since most of the cities are dependent on rural and surrounding areas for their food requirement, for perishable goods, wood, electricity and other raw materials.
 Studies have been conducted to understand the climate change relationship by comparing effect of rural and urban areas, urban and urban areas and components within urban areas as well.
-The results gives the effect of urban development on rural areas, urban areas and within urban areas.
+The result gives the effect of urban development on rural areas, urban areas and within urban areas.

 Problem in estimating emissions